ccaloian/Scientific-Computing-Cpp/README.md

 Guide to Scientific Computing in C++ Solutions
 ==============================================

-This repository contains solutions to exercises from the book Joe Pitt-Francis and Johnatan Whiteley, "_Guide to Scientific Computing in C++_".
+This repository contains solutions to exercises from the book:

+Joe Pitt-Francis and Johnatan Whiteley, "_Guide to Scientific Computing in C++_".
 Springer, 2012.

 __NOTE__: _The presented solutions come with no correctness guarantees_.